erajasekar/cs-workshop/PITCHME.md

 All the hardware is made from wonderful material ***silicon*** which is a great semiconductor.
 It can easily change between stop conducting ( **0** ) and start conducting ( **1** ) electricity through them.

+One bit of information ( 0 or 1) is stored in tiny device called ***transistor***  and they are made from silicon.

+Note: Discuss about conductors and insulators.

 ---

 ## What are computers?

-> Computer is a electronic machine that can be programmed to do zillion types of tasks.
+> Computer is a electronic machine that can be programmed to do zillions of different tasks.

 +++
 @title[Essential components of the computers]

+#### Computers are made of billions of tiny switches called transistors.

+The state of one transistor is one bit of information: one if the transistor is on, and zero if it’s off.

++++

 ### A computer essentially has